 Update: I had this scheduled for tomorrow but given Google’s news today, it seemed to make more sense to post now.
 Check out Google’s new parent company: Alphabet.

-My father 051111_darwin_portrait_02and I were talking the other day about the how difficult it is for businesses to stay in business for any serious period of time.
+My father and I were talking the other day about the how difficult it is for businesses to stay in business for any serious period of time.
 I’m not sure I can put an exact number on many years a business has to exist to consider it a long-term play but companies like IBM and HP are definitely US examples.
 And yes.
 Both of those companies are in serious transition.
 Part of the issue with the companies is that they simply can evolve fast enough.
 Disruption, has been the economic mode for the last 20 years and recently, this statement summarized where we truly are.

 Uber, the world’s largest taxi company, owns no vehicles.
 Facebook, the world’s most popular media owner, creates no content.
 Alibaba, the most valuable retailer, has no inventory.
 And Airbnb, the world’s largest accommodation provider, owns no real estate.
 Something interesting is happening (source)